 This Arboretum was planted in the Manistee National Forest in the 1930's to compare how various species of trees from throughout the world would grow in the local climate.
 Some of them have survived and thrived.
 Others are hard to find.
-The interpretive signs are old and weathered, but they were written by someone with a cute sense of humor.
-This is a wonderful treasure that is practically unknown.
+The interpretive signs have been removed which is a shame, because they were written by someone with a cute sense of humor.
+This was a wonderful treasure that is practically unknown, but the Forest Service is abandoning it, and will no longer be maintaining the trail.

 Hiking